microsoft/BotFramework-Composer/Composer/packages/electron-server/AUTH.md

 1. Run `node scripts/installOneAuth.js` from `/electron-server/`

 There should now be a `/electron-server/oneauth-temp/` directory containing the contents of the OneAuth module which will be called by Composer assuming you set the `COMPOSER_ENABLE_ONEAUTH` environment variable.

-### Manually downloading and installing the module

-1. Download the appropriate library for your OS (`oneauth-win64` or `oneauth-mac`) from [the OneAuth Azure DevOps feed.](https://office.visualstudio.com/OneAuth/_packaging?_a=feed&feed=OneAuth%40Local)
-1. Create a directory named `oneauth-temp` inside of `/electron-server/`
-1. Drag **the contents of the module** you downloaded into `/oneauth-temp/`.
-Make sure that the folder structure does not look like this: `/oneauth-temp/oneauth-[win64 | mac]/`.
-Do not copy the entire folder.

-There should now be a `/electron-server/oneauth-temp/` directory containing the contents of the OneAuth module which will be called by Composer assuming you set the `COMPOSER_ENABLE_ONEAUTH` environment variable.